 All my kids slept five-plus hours on their own around two months, but didn’t actually sleep the full 11 hours until we sleep-trained a few months later.

-The ability to put themselves to sleep.
+4 to 6 months: The ability to put themselves to sleep.

 Perhaps more important than sleeping long stretches at a time is the baby’s ability to put himself to sleep.
 Because while five hours of sleep was great, I dreaded having to rock, swing, bounce or shush my babies each time they had to nap or was woken up mid-sleep.

 All kids are different, but some of the most common ways babies learn to put themselves to sleep is through sucking on their thumbs, rocking their heads side to side, or babbling.
 Mine were able to snooze on their own early on, but once they woke up, they weren’t able to put themselves back to sleep.
 Again, not until we sleep trained did they consistently resume and stay asleep for the full 11 to 12 hours at night (and during nap times).